Conservation in Mexico Alternative Spring Break Trip

 - Local Languages: Spanish

-Other activities include biodiversity studies at a nearby mangrove lagoon, beach clean-ups, and promoting environmental awareness in the local community.
-This project is perfect for anyone with an interest in nature and adventure and is a great opportunity for Sciences and Environmental Studies majors to get out of the lab and into the field.
+In addition to working with turtles, you will also get involved in our crocodile conservation work and contribute to a study of the wildlife in the local lagoon.
+This project is suitable for anyone interested in doing something adventurous and spending time outdoors for spring break.
+It is a great opportunity for Sciences and Environmental Studies majors to get out of the lab and into the field.

-If you have time you can do this project for a second week at the regular 2-week trip price.
+If you have time, you can do this project for a second week at the standard two-week trip price.